Saint Library

 A Citizen of Verulamium

-Born and raised in Verulamium — the second-largest city of Roman Britain — Alban lived as a pagan Roman citizen under a world that still demanded loyalty to the old gods.
+Born and raised in Verulamium — the second-largest city of Roman Britain — Alban lived as a pagan Roman citizen during the era of imperial persecution of Christians.

 305